Sir Henry Wilson, 1st Baronet: Spring battles

 Wilson thought that Irish conscription would gain an extra 150,000 men, as well as helping to round up political malcontents.
-As recently as January Lloyd George had been opposed, worried that it would cause trouble in Ireland and weaken the position of John Redmond's party (worries shared by the administration in Dublin) and about the effect on Irish American and Irish Australian opinion.
-During the German "Michael" Offensive Lloyd George changed his mind and with Milner's support, but over the reservations of the head of the RIC, announced at the War Cabinet (25 March) that conscription was to be extended to Ireland, partly to placate British trade unions at the extension of conscription to British war industries.
+As recently as January Lloyd George had been opposed, worried that it would cause trouble in Ireland and weaken the position of John Redmond's party and about the effect on Irish American and Irish Australian opinion.
+During the German "Michael" Offensive Lloyd George changed his mind and with Milner's support, but over the reservations of the head of the Royal Irish Constabulary, announced at the War Cabinet that conscription was to be extended to Ireland, partly to placate British trade unions at the extension of conscription to British war industries.
 When he announced the measure in the House of Commons (9 April), he announced that Home Rule was also to be introduced in Ireland, although Wilson was convinced that the southern nationalists would never accept it if Ulster was given the "safeguards" promised by Lloyd George.
 Irish conscription was never implemented but the threat galvanised Irish politics and led to Sinn Féin's victory in December 1918.

-The War Cabinet met (8 April) to discuss, in Hankey's words, "the desirability of getting rid of Haig", who had recently offered to resign.
+The War Cabinet met to discuss, in Hankey's words, "the desirability of getting rid of Haig", who had recently offered to resign.
 Hankey recorded that sentiment was "unanimously against Haig" but Wilson's opinion was that there was no obvious successor and that he suggested waiting for Haig's report on the March retreat before making a decision.
-However, in his own diary Wilson later claimed (11 May) he had urged that Haig be sacked, and told Haig so (20 May).
-Haig and Wilson gradually established a warily respectful relationship, and Lloyd George was soon complaining that one was Scotch and one Irish, but both were whiskies.
+However, in his own diary Wilson later claimed (11 May) he had urged that Haig be sacked.
+Haig and Wilson gradually established a warily respectful relationship.